-We have built a fleet through timely and selective acquisitions of secondhand and newbuilding vessels.
-Our fleet is well-positioned to take advantage of economies of scale in commercial, technical and procurement management.
-We have a large, modern, fuel-efficient and high-quality fleet, which emphasizes the largest Eco-type Capesize and Newcastlemax vessels, built at leading shipyards and featuring the latest technology.
+We have built a fleet through timely and selective corporate mergers and fleet acquisitions of secondhand vessels and vessels under construction.
+We believe our fleet is wellpositioned to take advantage of economies of scale in commercial, technical and procurement management.
+We have a large, modern, fuel-efficient and high-quality fleet, which emphasizes the ability to transport a multitude of dry bulk cargoes across the globe on a 24/7 basis.
+Our fleet is built at leading shipyards and features the latest technology.
 As a result, we believe we will have an opportunity to capitalize on rising market demand during a period of reduced fleet growth, customer preferences for our ships and economies of scale, while enabling us to capture the benefits of fuel cost savings through spot time charters or voyage charters.

 The majority of our operating fleet is equipped with a vessel remote monitoring system that provides data to monitor fuel and lubricant consumption and efficiency on a real-time basis.
-While these monitoring systems are generally available in the shipping industry, we believe that they can be cost-effectively employed only by large-scale shipping operators, such as
+While these monitoring systems are generally available in the shipping industry, we believe that they can be cost-effectively employed only by large-scale shipping operators, such as us.

-In addition, pursuant to the IMO sulfur cap regulations, which limited emission to 0.5% m/m sulfur content that came into force in January 2020, we decided to install scrubbers on the vast majority of our vessels ("Scrubber Retrofitting Program").
-As of the date of this annual report, we have successfully completed the installation of scrubbers on 120 vessels out of the 128 vessels in our fleet.
-We believe that the new maritime regulations will have a strong impact on the maritime industry and will distinguish us from other dry bulk owners that will have conventional dry bulk vessels that will not be able to consume less expensive bunker fuel with higher sulfur content.
-We believe installation of scrubbers has and will continue to increase our competitive advantage commercially making our fleet more attractive to charterers and cargo owners.
+In addition, pursuant to the IMO sulfur cap regulations, which set a sulfur oxide emissions limit of 0.5% m/m and came into force in January 2020, we decided to install scrubbers on the vast majority of our vessels ("Scrubber Retrofitting Program").
+As of the date of this annual report, we have scrubbers fitted on 148 of the 153 vessels in our fleet on a fully delivered basis.
+We believe that the maritime regulations have already had and will have a strong impact on the maritime industry and will distinguish us from other dry bulk owners that will have conventional dry bulk vessels that will not be able to consume less expensive bunker fuel with higher sulfur content.
+We believe the presence of scrubbers on our vessels has increased and will continue to increase our competitive advantage commercially making our fleet more attractive to charterers and cargo owners.

-Furthermore, we are actively investing in reducing the carbon emissions of our vessels using a variety of technologies such as hull cleaning robots, voyage optimization software, low friction paints and installation of Energy Saving Devices ("ESD") (mainly Mewis duct and Propeller boss cap fins) on our vessels.
-During the last year we have completed the installation of 15 ESD on our vessels and we are evaluating further installations in 2023.
+Furthermore, we are actively investing in reducing the carbon emissions of our vessels using a variety of technologies such as hull cleaning robots, voyage optimization software, investing in premium low-friction hull antifouling paints including top tier self-polishing ("SPC technology") and friction-resistant silicon coatings ("FRC technology"), variable frequency drivers for engine room fans and sea water cooling pumps and installation of Energy Saving Devices ("ESD") (mainly Mewis ducts and Propeller boss cap fins) on our vessels.
+As of February 17, 2025, we have completed the installation of 42 ESD on our vessels and we have planned for another 23 vessels to be equipped with such devices in 2025.
+In 2025, we plan to complete the installation of five new high efficiency designed propellers ("HEP") optimized to the operating profile of our vessels.